UniversalDependencies/docs/_en/dep/flat.md

 Up-to-date guidelines for `flat`, including English examples, can be found under the [universal `flat` guidelines](/u/dep/flat).

+Further documentation for some corner cases is available with the English-specific guidelines for [nmod:desc]().

 <!--
 `flat` is one of the three relations for compounding in UD (together with [compound]() and [fixed]()).